Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Method

-The DD run was not presented in \citet{robotham2022}, however as we will show it is the best-selected model for only a small handful of sources.
+The DD run was not presented in \citet{robotham2022}, however as we will show it is the best-selected model for only a small number of sources.

 The implementation of a two-component model with a disk and a free-S\'{e}rsic bulge was explored, but with the average sizes of bulges ($\sim$1 kpc) and the resolution of GAMA, the S\'{e}rsic index would be poorly constrained (given the quality of sky subtraction and accuracy of the PSF).
 This poor constraint would add sufficient degeneracy to the fit, and hence for this work we have deemed it more favourable to simply fix the S\'{e}rsic index of the bulge in the BD mode.
+This is consistent with approaches taken in the literature \citep[for example][]{simard2011, barsanti2021a}, although we note this is simpler than studies that fit a free S\'{e}rsic index for the bulge \citep[for example][]{dimauro2018, cook2019, costantin2021, casura2022, haussler2022}.